medoxsmartchain/docs/consumer-tutorials/adding-liquidity/README.md

 ---
-description: We will learn on how to add liquidity to Fuseswap on NRK/USDC pair.
+description: We will learn on how to add liquidity to Fuseswap on MDC/USDC pair.
 ---

 # Adding liquidity to FuseSwap

 **Prerequisites:**

-* You should be connected to Nordek RPC.
+* You should be connected to MEDOX RPC.
-* USDC and NRK should be on Nordek network.
-To learn how to transfer them to Nordek network using Fuseswap via Bridge please go through this [**tutorial**](https://docs.nordekscan.com/the-fuse-chain/token-bridges/transfer-fuse-using-bridge-on-fuseswap).
+* USDC and MDC should be on MEDOX network.
+To learn how to transfer them to MEDOX network using Fuseswap via Bridge please go through this [**tutorial**](https://docs.mdcscan.com/the-fuse-chain/token-bridges/transfer-fuse-using-bridge-on-fuseswap).

 **Step 1:**